-The nine (9) WIOA Elements being sought through this RFP vary by CDJFS.
-The following table indicates which Elements are being requested by each County (indicated by "X").
-Elements not indicated below are not being solicited at this time.
+The nine (9) WIOA Elements being sought through this RFP vary by county.
+The table below indicates which Elements are being requested by each County (indicated by "X").
+Elements not indicated below are not being solicited.

 Five County Region CCMEP/WIOA Elements